 - Thyme – This can act as a natural painkiller because it reduces your pain perception.

 Most of these foods that help with back pain are anti-inflammatories that will help relieve discomfort.
 A spine surgeon on Long Island can help educate you on making the right lifestyle choices for your back health.

 While many foods help relieve back pain, there are some that trigger inflammation and can cause your back pain to become worse.
 These foods can include some of the following:

 - Sugar – The increase in inflammation can lead to many diseases.
 It can also counteract the effect of omega-3 fatty acids.

 - Trans Fats – These are the unhealthiest fats that you can consume, especially when artificial.
 Similar to sugar, they can increase inflammation and lead to disease.

 - Alcohol – When consumed in excessive amounts, alcohol can lead to increased inflammation.

 - Processed Meat – This contains inflammatory compounds such as advanced glycation end products (AGEs).

-If you have concerns for your spine health, you may benefit from visiting your spine surgeon on Long Island with New York Orthopaedic Spinal Associates.
+If you have concerns about your spine health, you may benefit from visiting our spine surgeon on Long Island at New York Orthopaedic Spinal Associates.
 Contact us today!